 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the X100F and the D5300 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X100F better than the Nikon D5300 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.